Andy Ibáñez Preview, Player Props: Tigers vs. Royals

 Andy Ibáñez At The Plate

-- He has hit a long ball in 10 games this year (9.3%), leaving the park in 3% of his trips to the plate.
+- Looking at the 107 games he has played this year, he's homered in 10 of them (9.3%), and in 3% of his trips to the plate.

-- Ibanez has an RBI in 25 of 107 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 23.4% of his games this year, Ibanez has driven in at least one run.
+In seven of those games (6.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 31 games this year (29.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.